coordt/developerdocs/docs/03-search/README.md

 This is a search implementation that provides extra capabilities, for example filtering on a specific set of attributes.

-Education Search is an example of specialized search, in that it allows filtering by school grades and ages.
+"Education Search" is an example of specialized search, in that it allows filtering by school grades and ages.

 ## Search Implementation